frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/website-settings.md

 You can also set a [Web Page](/docs/user/manual/en/website/web-page) as the landing page.

-If you want to use the ERPNext Homepage, you must set it to `home`.
+If you want to use the ERPNext Homepage, you must set it as `home`.

 ![Website Settings - Landing Page](/docs/assets/img/website/website-settings-landing-page.png)
 *Website Settings - Landing Page*